msrgnt/idiotbot/README.md

 Get its attention with a mere "hey".

+Get playful: ask "Where is Silverbot?" and "How are you Silverbot?".
+Silverbot's responses will not brighten your day.

-This slackbot will chime in if you talk about Obama/Trump, and will (idiotically) respond to questions about both pols, unemployment, and the state of economy.
+Silverbot will chime in if you talk about Obama/Trump, and will (idiotically) respond to questions about both pols, unemployment, and the state of economy.
+Be sure to ask Silverbot what exactly it means "What do you mean?", for its unthoughtful clarification.

-It'll also tell you that its favorite band is Nickelback, and it'll share its preferred food and programming language.
+If you ask, Silverbot will also tell you that its favorite band is Nickelback.
+It'll share its preferred food and programming language too.

 MAGA!!!

-Now leave it alone so it can go watch more HANNITY.
+Now leave Silverbot alone so it can go watch more HANNITY.